-We estimate the Tax Receivable Agreement liability as a result of the Mergers and acquisitions by us of LLC Units in connection with this offering (including the repayment of the redeemable preferred units) to be up to \$149.7 million.
+We estimate the Tax Receivable Agreement liability as a result of the Mergers and acquisitions by us of LLC Units in connection with this offering (including the repayment of the redeemable preferred units) to be up to \$155.8 million.
 Due to the uncertainty in the amount and timing of future exchanges of LLC Units by the Continuing Pre-IPO LLC Members of Portillo's OpCo and the uncertainty of when those exchanges will ultimately result in tax savings, the unaudited pro forma consolidated financial information assumes that no exchanges of Portillo's OpCo units have occurred and therefore no increases in tax basis in Portillo's OpCo assets or other tax benefits that may be realized thereunder have been assumed in the unaudited pro forma consolidated financial information.
-However, if all of the Continuing Pre-IPO LLC Members were to exchange their Portillo's OpCo units, we would recognize a liability of approximately \$431.2 million, assuming (i) that the Continuing Pre-IPO LLC Members exchanged all of their Portillo's OpCo units immediately after the completion of this offering at an initial public offering price of \$18.50 per share of Class A common stock (the midpoint of the price range set forth on the cover of this prospectus), (ii) no material changes in relevant tax law and (iii) that we have sufficient taxable income in each year to realize on a current basis the increased depreciation, amortization and other tax benefits that are the subject of the Tax Receivable Agreement.
+However, if all of the Continuing Pre-IPO LLC Members were to exchange their Portillo's OpCo units, we would recognize a liability of approximately \$436.2 million, assuming (i) that the Continuing Pre-IPO LLC Members exchanged all of their Portillo's OpCo units immediately after the completion of this offering at an initial public offering price of \$20.00 per share of Class A common stock, (ii) no material changes in relevant tax law and (iii) that we have sufficient taxable income in each year to realize on a current basis the increased depreciation, amortization and other tax benefits that are the subject of the Tax Receivable Agreement.
 These amounts are estimates and have been prepared for informational purposes only.
 The actual amount of deferred tax assets and related liabilities that we will recognize will differ based on, among other things, the timing of the exchanges, the price of shares of our Class A common stock at the time of the exchange and the tax rates then in effect.